TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Add more commonly changed parameters to host a server menu
+	- Name and arena

 - Will TCP be available after nat punch?
 	- because we'll somehow need to transmit the map data...